Kreolwolf1/factory-nodejs/node.js tutorials/errorHandling/readme.md

 {{tip "Nevertheless, you still need to crash the process in order to avoid memory leaks. " type="warning"}}

-For the information about how to combine domains with the [cluster](http://nodejs.org/api/cluster.html) module to implement graceful degradation after an exception, refer to this [tutorial](http://nodejs.org/api/domain.html#domain_warning_don_t_ignore_errors).
+For information about how to combine domains with the [cluster](http://nodejs.org/api/cluster.html) module to implement graceful degradation after an exception, refer to this [tutorial](http://nodejs.org/api/domain.html#domain_warning_don_t_ignore_errors).